poojan/symbiosis.js/README.md

 * Angular adapter to use it in the context of an angular appliation
 * Demo application using the ORM

-# Development and building
-The project should make use of traceur to make use of ES6 modules, classes and generators.

-Unit-tests run in karma using `karma start`
-Build done with gulp using `gulp build`

 # Contributors
 [Kenneth Lynne](https://github.com/kennethlynne)